annotation/text-fabric/docs/Api/Apps.md

     The `extraApi` is the rich app specific API, and when we construct this API, we pass the information whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.

-    We pass this information by setting the attribute `asApi` on the `extraApi`.
+    We pass this information by setting the attribute `asApp` on the `extraApi`.
     If it is set, we use the `extraApi` in the web app context.

-    Most of the code in such functions is independent of `asApi`.
+    Most of the code in such functions is independent of `asApp`.
     The main difference is how to output the result: by a call to an IPython display method, or by returning raw HTML.